AP Exam Development

 Free-response questions are created and reviewed by content experts.
 Once a question is chosen for inclusion in an exam, it goes through several rounds of review and revision by the committee, a process that typically takes up to two years.

-Several AP courses, including AP Computer Science Principles, AP Research, AP Seminar, and AP Art and Design, include through-course performance tasks, either in place of or in addition to multiple-choice or free-response questions.
+Several AP courses include through-course project and/or performance tasks, either in place of or in addition to multiple-choice or free-response questions.